scruffyscarf/F25-DevSecOps-Intro/labs/lab5.md

 In `labs/submission5.md`, document:
-- **SAST vs DAST Findings** - unique discoveries from each approach, describe obvious diff
+- **SAST vs DAST Findings** - unique discoveries from each approach with clear differences explained
-- **Integrated Security Recommendations** - how to use both approaches effectively
+- **Integrated Security Recommendations** - how to use both approaches effectively in a DevSecOps pipeline

 ---